aseth0/aseth0/README.md

 A real nerd🧑🏽‍💻, passion for the IT field
 I'm currently working on my hobbies, what can I expect in life?

-- 💼: System Engineer
+- 💼: Subject Matter Expert
-- 🎓: 42 Málaga
+- 🎓: Development and integration with AI
-  - Curious?
-Have a look into the [Route_42](https://github.com/aseth0/Route_42)

 # 🚀 About Me
 Different and creative solutions.